 Vinaigrettes are also super easy to prepare.
 My mother had her designated dressing for each of her salads.
 She had regular favorites, like her Greek salad dressing with olive oil and oregano, her cabbage salad that was super tangy from the copious amounts of lemon juice, her garden salad with a fresh and vibrant balsamic vinaigrette—the list went on.

-There was no measuring involved, of course, it was all eyeballed and came together as she tasted and adjusted.
+There was no measuring involved; of course, it was all eyeballed and came together as she tasted and adjusted.
 “Why buy salad vinaigrettes when they are so simple to make?” she would say!

 In this balsamic vinaigrette recipe, I’ll teach you a simple vinaigrette that you can commit to memory and adjust to your liking.
 You may quickly find yourself like my mother, whisking without measurements, adjusting to your taste, and never overpaying for store-bought again!

-- Quick Tip: The longer balsamic is aged, the sweeter it will be.
+- Balsamic vinegar: Balsamic’s sweetness and acidity, combined with the honey balances the vinaigrette.
+The longer balsamic vinegar is aged, the sweeter it will be.
 Look for a balsamic with no added sugar, and adjust the honey to taste.

 - Salt: Kosher salt enhances and brings out the flavor.